arifhamed/arifhamed.github.io/_pages/resources/apk.md

 <span style="font-size:150%">ALRIGHT</span>

 So let's get straight to it. here it is.
+Search will definitely be implemented soon.

 <div class="row" id="apk-gallery">